playframework/playframework/documentation/manual/releases/Migration22.md

 <!--- Copyright (C) 2009-2013 Typesafe Inc. <http://www.typesafe.com> -->
 # Play 2.2 Migration Guide

-This guide is for migrating to Play 2.2 from Play 2.1.
-To migrate to Play 2.1, first follow the [[Play 2.1 Migration Guide|Migration21]].
+This is a guide for migrating from Play 2.1 to Play 2.2.
+If you need to migrate from an earlier version of Play then you must first follow the [[Play 2.1 Migration Guide|Migration21]].

 ## Build tasks